Misasun1/E-commerce-web-shop/README.md

 <img src="public/images/E-COMMERCE.png" alt="Banner" width="800" height="300">

-# E-commerce webshop
+## TASK DESCRIPTION:

 Create a Webshop page for an online shop called Famazon.

-## TASK DESCRIPTION:

 1. Must contain at least 7 components that together will build up your application as follows: navbar, home, footer, about us, products, details and cart(order).